mibesr/software-articles-by-Efron-Licht/articles/faststack/faststack.md

 - net/http/server.go (114 KiB)
 - asm_amd64.s (59KiB)

-The longest lines of a `.go` or `.s` file are roughly 200 bytes, so this is using  roughly 1,300 times the memory it needs to.
+The longest lines of a `.go` or `.s` file are roughly 200 bytes, so this is using  roughly 1300x the bytes it needs to.

-## reading a line at a time
+### reading a line at a time

 We can read one line at a time instead by using `bufio.Scanner`.
 We'll need a new scanner per file, but we can share a buffer between them.
 This has two benefits: first, we allocate less memory.
 Secondly, we can _stop_ reading a file once we've hit the appropriate line without having to read to the end.